conditions

 When caring for a dog with a collapsed trachea, it’s important to take immediate steps to alleviate discomfort and prevent the condition from worsening.
 By making some simple adjustments to your dog’s environment, lifestyle, and daily routines, you can help soothe their symptoms and improve their quality of life.
 Keep reading for some practical tips to soothe your dog’s symptoms.

-Calm Environment
+Creating a Calm Environment

 One of the most important steps in soothing a dog with a collapsed trachea is to maintain a calm and stress-free environment.
 Stress and anxiety can exacerbate the symptoms of tracheal collapse, particularly the characteristic honking cough.
 When a dog is anxious or excited, their breathing rate increases, which can put additional strain on the already compromised trachea.